malejandrasalgado/sql-challenge/README.md

 ## INTRODUCTION

-The purpose of this challenge is to apply and complement the knoledge and skills acquired **SQL** The task involves:
+The purpose of this challenge is to apply and complement the knowledge and skills acquired **SQL**

+The task involves:
 - GitHub
 - Data Modelling